 In another initiative, the Sri Lanka Navy has set up underwater “art galleries” at a number of sites in Trincomalee, Galle and in Nilwella in southern Sri Lanka.
 These sites mainly consist of cement statues depicting different historical characters and are also tagged as underwater museums by the Navy.
 It expects the sites to be tourist attractions while also supporting fish breeding and marine biodiversity.

 Sri Lanka’s oceans are not short of natural habitats for fish breeding, but many of these habitats have been lost to destructive fishing practices such as blast fishing.
 That makes it critically important to protect such habitats and also stop illegal detrimental fishing methods, Rajasuriya said.
 “It is important to address the issue of overfishing in the long run to instigate revival of fish stocks in Sri Lanka,” Rajasuriya said.

-Over time, sunken ships turn into artificial reefs supporting marine life, such as this one, known as the Battery Barge, off Colombo on Sri Lanka’s western coast.
-Banner image courtesy of Rasika Muthucumarana.
+Banner image: over time, sunken ships turn into artificial reefs supporting marine life, such as this one, known as the Battery Barge, off Colombo on Sri Lanka’s western coast.
+Image courtesy of Rasika Muthucumarana.